-Crowdstrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)
+CrowdStrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)

 Highlights From The Call: The Transition to Digital

-The virus expedited many companies' transition to digital, and this played right into the hands of Crowdstrike because of its cloud-deployed endpoint security strategy.
-Data is currently at greater risk than ever as more people work from home, but Crowdstrike provides the ideal endpoint security solution that deploys easily, securely, and efficiently.
+The virus expedited many companies' transition to digital, and this played right into the hands of CrowdStrike because of its cloud-deployed endpoint security strategy.
+Data is currently at greater risk than ever as more people work from home, but CrowdStrike provides the ideal endpoint security solution that deploys easily, securely, and efficiently.

-One of Crowdstrike’s wins from the quarter was landing a deal with a leading European logistics company, who implemented Falcon Complete in only seven days.
-The company originally intended to develop its own security operation center but realized that using Crowdstrike would be more effective because it allowed them to consolidate a security program into one constantly evolving agent.
+One of CrowdStrike's wins from the quarter was landing a deal with a leading European logistics company, who implemented Falcon Complete in only seven days.
+The company originally intended to develop its own security operation center but realized that using CrowdStrike would be more effective because it allowed them to consolidate a security program into one constantly evolving agent.
 This allowed the company to quickly transition to digital and saved it time and money, as was related on the conference call.

 This is a trend I expect to continue as companies would rather turn to a trusted, easy-to-integrate protection service than to developing their own protection service, which is costly and time-consuming.
-Further, with the creation of “cloud stacks”, i.e., cloud services a company purchases, these cloud providers are constantly under pressure from the free market.
+Further, with the creation of "cloud stacks", i.e., cloud services a company purchases, these cloud providers are constantly under pressure from the free market.
 That is, gone are the days of in-house, clunky IT bureaucracy.
-Corporations can now leverage the free market at all times by purchasing the services of constantly evolving companies, such as Crowdstrike, or Workday (WDAY) as another example.
+Corporations can now leverage the free market at all times by purchasing the services of constantly evolving companies, such as CrowdStrike, or Workday (WDAY) as another example.

-Additionally, Crowdstrike expanded its relationship with a major U.S. airline and initiated a new contract with one of the largest semiconductor manufacturers in the world, which they decided to leave unnamed on the call.
-Crowdstrike also played a role in ensuring that healthcare systems were protected as hospitals were limited in staff and receiving a rapid increase in patients.
+Additionally, CrowdStrike expanded its relationship with a major U.S. airline and initiated a new contract with one of the largest semiconductor manufacturers in the world, which they decided to leave unnamed on the call.
+CrowdStrike also played a role in ensuring that healthcare systems were protected as hospitals were limited in staff and receiving a rapid increase in patients.

-The previous examples of wins from the quarter highlight that Crowdstrike serves a large swath of businesses in different segments.
+The previous examples of wins from the quarter highlight that CrowdStrike serves a large swath of businesses in different segments.

 Source: CRWD 1Q21 Investors Presentation

-Crowdstrike’s superb quarter was supported by a number of statistics that reflect how the company retains customers while upselling and cross-selling its services.
-Crowdstrike added 830 new subscription-based customers in the quarter, bringing its total subscription-based customers to 6261, a 105% year-over-year growth (as illustrated above).
+CrowdStrike's superb quarter was supported by a number of statistics that reflect how the company retains customers while upselling and cross-selling its services.
+CrowdStrike added 830 new subscription-based customers in the quarter, bringing its total subscription-based customers to 6261, a 105% year-over-year growth (as illustrated above).

 The Most Important Metrics: Retention Rates

-Gross retention continues to be a strong indicator of Crowdstrike's sticky customer base.
+Gross retention continues to be a strong indicator of CrowdStrike's sticky customer base.
 Gross retention measures how many customers a company retains (i.e., 90% means they retain 9/10 customers).
-Crowdstrike sported a 98% gross retention rate in the quarter, which is rather astounding… perhaps even unheard of.
-Crowdstrike is retaining almost all of its customers, which is extremely important because it depends on annual subscriptions to drive revenue.
+CrowdStrike sported a 98% gross retention rate in the quarter, which is rather astounding… perhaps even unheard of.
+CrowdStrike is retaining almost all of its customers, which is extremely important because it depends on annual subscriptions to drive revenue.

 Source: CRWD 1Q21 Investors Presentation

-As can be seen above, dollar-based net revenue retention (or net retention rate for short) was 124%, an indicator that Crowdstrike’s customers are spending 24% more than they did the previous year.
-This means that Crowdstrike's current customers continue to subscribe and are adding more services to subscriptions.
-This is essential to the understanding of an “as a service” company, as it highlights that the company is constantly evolving its offering, which further highlights the quality of management and its vision.
+As can be seen above, dollar-based net revenue retention (or net retention rate for short) was 124%, an indicator that CrowdStrike's customers are spending 24% more than they did the previous year.
+This means that CrowdStrike's current customers continue to subscribe and are adding more services to subscriptions.
+This is essential to the understanding of an "as a service" company, as it highlights that the company is constantly evolving its offering, which further highlights the quality of management and its vision.

-Because Crowdstrike upsells and cross-sells its services, the company anticipates its new customers to contribute to strong revenues in the coming years.
+Because CrowdStrike upsells and cross-sells its services, the company anticipates its new customers to contribute to strong revenues in the coming years.

 Growth In Revenue Set To Deliver